bigwiv/Biopython-cn/chr9.rst

     >>> record = Entrez.read(handle)

 Here, ``record`` is a Python dictionary containing the search results and some auxiliary information.
-Just for information, let°Øs look at what is stored in this dictionary:
+Just for information, let‚Äôs look at what is stored in this dictionary:

 .. code:: verbatim